Mayor1234/keysystem/README.md

 #### **Build the UI with TailwindCSS**

-- Create Header component file in the src folder
+- Create `Header.tsx` component file in the src folder
 - Arrange the menu and logo using `flex` for horizontal layout.
 - Import react-icon where necessary
 - Style active and hover menu item using smooth animation with `border bottom`.